ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 * The {@link module:table/commands/removerowcommand~RemoveRowCommand `'removeRow'`} command.

-	To remove row of currently selected table cell execute command:
+	To remove the row containing the selected cell, execute the command:

 	```js
 	editor.execute( 'removeRow' );